Old-Fashioned Ham and Bean Soup

 - Low & slow.
 Partly covered, simmer very gently 1½–1¾ hours until the beans are soft and the soup thick.
 No salt yet.

 - Shred & finish.
-Lift out the bone, shred the meat back in (add extra ham if lean), bin the bone and bay.
+Lift out the bone, shred the meat back in (add extra ham if lean), throw out the bone and bay.
 Mash some beans for body.
 Pepper, then salt to taste.
 Bread on the side.

-A parmesan rind dropped in with the beans melts away and adds a savoury depth nobody can quite place.
+A parmesan rind dropped in with the beans melts away and adds a savory depth nobody can quite place.
 Waste nothing.